JobService/job-service/job-service/docs/index.md

     title: About Job Service
     subtitle: The Job Service is a RESTful web service that makes it easy for you to use and receive feedback from Worker Framework microservices (workers).
     feature_list:
-        - icon: hpe-user-worker
+        - image: assets/img/Landing_Icons/worker-interaction-icon.png
           title: Worker Interaction
           subtitle: And easy and user-friendly way to interact with workers and receive feedback about progress on their tasks.
-        - icon: hpe-cubes
+        - image: assets/img/Landing_Icons/batch-handling-icon.png
           title: Large Batch Handling
           subtitle: Job-Service splits up the work into smaller batches, and can also process these items in parallel, improving performance and saving time.
-        - icon: hpe-directions
+        - image: assets/img/Landing_Icons/elastic-scaling-icon.png
           title: Elastic Scaling
           subtitle: Workers can scale up and down depending on the task at hand.
 Providing optimal resources to each process to get the job done quickly and safely.